LDBF-PD Gladiators Boxing Training for Parkinson’s Disease

 Separate classes are now offered for people in the earlier stages of the disease (LDBF-PD Gladiators I/II Classes) and those with more advanced Parkinson’s symptoms who need longer rest breaks, more individual attention, and/or seated or supported exercise (LDBF-PD Gladiators III/IV Classes).
 See the class web pages for details about each class, including eligibility, safety, cost, and class times.
 Every participant is offered two free trial classes, and care partners are encouraged to participate, too.
 (The role of care partners will differ in the two classes–see the individual class pages for details.)

 CLICK HERE to view the video from WSB-TV’s People 2 People news show featuring Paul Delgado and the participants in an LDBF-PD Gladiators I/II class to learn why this is the most popular program in the PD Gladiators Metro Atlanta Fitness Network!
-(The clip was shot in January 2015–Delgado Boxing Gym has since moved to a larger facility.)
+(The clip was shot in January 2015–the program has since moved to a larger facility.)

 When: LDBF’s PD Gladiators Boxing Training for PD classes are held at the following times: